North Platte Pow Wow attracts dancers from all parts of the country

 “We couldn’t do this without the support of the community,” she said.

-Different dances commenced with participants from all ages.
+Different dances commenced with participants of all ages.
 One man, Emmanuel Black Bear, traveled from Pine Ridge, South Dakota, to dance.

 People are also reading…